TrueBlocks/trueblocks-docs/content/blog/explainers/long-winded-explanation.md

 appearances of addresses continually inserts them into the currently active chunk.
 Each time it inserts new records, it decides if the index has grown "large enough".
-If the index is large enough, the scraper creates a new chunk, creates the corresponding bloom filter, and publishes both of these files to IPFS, storing away the hash and then it begins accumulating the next chunk.
+If the index is large enough, the scraper creates a new chunk, creates the corresponding Bloom filter, and publishes both of these files to IPFS, storing away the hash and then it begins accumulating the next chunk.